asabon/StateMachine/README.md

     /* Do something when exit to the other state. */ return 0; /* return 0 means success this function. */ }

+/* state01, state02 should be implement here. */

 int main(void)
 {